Reviewed and updated Tuesday, Aug. 30, 2022

 Regular, then medical rules: First, the general tax deduction rules apply when it comes to writing off medical (and dental) costs.

 These expenses are deductible when you itemize on Schedule A as long as they are for your care, or that of your spouse or your dependents.

-In addition, the amount that you can deduct must be the portion that's more than 10 percent of your adjusted gross income, 7.5 percent if you're age 65 or older.
+In addition, the amount that you can deduct must be the portion that's more than 10 percent of your adjusted gross income (AGI), 7.5 percent of your AGI if you're age 65 or older.

-Doctor prescribed: Not to get bogged down in jargon, but Internal Revenue Service Publication 502 describes medical expenses as the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.
+Not to get bogged down in jargon, but IRS Publication 502 describes medical expenses as the costs of diagnosis, cure, mitigation, treatment, or prevention of disease, and the costs for treatments affecting any part or function of the body.